eodash/eodash/docs/branding.md

 ```

 ### Logo
-Add your own brand logo to the header by referencing it using [vite's static assets](https://vitejs.dev/guide/assets.html#static-asset-handling) handling:
+Add your own brand logo to the header by referencing it using [Vite's static assets](https://vitejs.dev/guide/assets.html#static-asset-handling) handling:

 ```js
 import { createEodash } from "@eodash/eodash"